trumanng10/MasteringAPI_dotnet/DDD_Project2.md

+# Lab 10: Part 2 - Add YARP to the DDD Structured Project

 We originally wanted to use **YARP (Yet Another Reverse Proxy)**, but we got sidetracked into structuring the project using **DDD**.
 Let's now add **YARP** into the project while keeping it structured properly.

 ---